|Nutritional Guidelines (per serving)|

-Our recipe for gluten-free teriyaki sauce is easy to make.
+This recipe for gluten-free teriyaki sauce is easy to make.
 Use it in your favorite Asian dishes, dipping sauces, and marinades for grilled meats, poultry, and fish.
-It's also really enjoyable as a dipping sauce for gluten-free chicken wings and drummies in this delicious sauce.
+It's also really enjoyable as a dipping sauce for gluten-free chicken wings and drummies.

 Some suggested store-bought gluten-free soy sauces include: San-J Organic Gluten and Wheat Free Tamari Soy Sauce and Eden Organic Soy Sauce.
 However, always read product labels.
 Manufacturers often change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is gluten-free.
 This is especially important if you are celiac or otherwise have a very strong reaction to gluten.